planet-nine-app/MAGIC/README.md

 MAGIC uses [Sessionless][sessionless] to enable trust in the third party from the _client_ instead of the server.

 Wihtout needing the client to establish a connection with the server to use the third party, the server can actually skip authenticating the client, and simply passthrough requests to the third party.
-As stated above, this is how payment processing at store with a POS works.
+As stated above, this is how payment processing at stores with a POS works.
 The buyer presents a request via their credit card, the POS machine, which knows nothing of the buyer, forwards that request to a trusted third party, the credit card company, who in turn notifies the banks, and if everything is good, the transaction settles, the POS machine receives a successful response, and the shopowner completes the transaction.

 Here's a picture of that process: